Miyota Caliber 2035

 Similar Calibers:

-There is also a caliber 2035 with a “Super” designation.
-The Super 2035 has a higher accuracy (+/-20 seconds/month) and longer battery life (4 years).
+Previously, there was also a caliber 2035 with a “Super” designation.
+The Super 2035 was listed at having a higher accuracy (+/-15 seconds/month) and longer battery life (4 years).
+It also featured a gold tone finish and a coil cover.

 The caliber 2036 is almost identical to the 2035 with the major difference being that the 2036 is a high hand version.
 High hand movements allow more clearance between the movement and the hands, giving more options for the dial design.